 Caution is also advised when landing on Runway 30, as a perfectly-aligned final approach may bring you quite close to homes on a hill to the east.

 Student solos for those inexperienced with the area are not recommended.

 All pilots should use extra caution when planning a cross-country flight to Brookings, as weather conditions may change rapidly.
-The nearby Crescent City Airport has instrument approach procedures in case a diversion is necessary and you are instrument-qualified.
+Brookings Airport has recently gained an instrument approach, though the minimums are not great.
+The nearby Crescent City Airport has instrument approach procedures in case a diversion is necessary.
 In case you are VFR only, Grants Pass Airport (3S8) is a relatively short flight east from Brookings.

 Lastly, be aware of wind shear on approach to Runway 30 on windy days.
 Altitude changes of up to +/- 200 feet have been reported.

 Transient parking is available near the terminal building / pilot’s lounge, as well as south of the fuel tanks.
 The fee is $3 per night, and a self-service pay station is located just outside of the terminal building.